smartdevicelink/sdl_evolution/proposals/NNNN-remote-control-baseline.md

 The work flow of a remote control application on driver's device is simple.
 Like the existing applications, a RC application need to register with the system, be launched by driver via HMI or voice control.
 The app shall send a request for vehicle's RC capabilities to get a list of controllable RC modules available.
 Then it can start to read or change RC module settings.

 The first control message (setter request) with a specific RC module will trigger SDL to perform RC resource allocation process.
-This RC resource allocation process shall be upgradable in the future.
+The coding of this RC resource allocation process shall be upgradable in the future without major code infrastructure revision.

-One simple process can be at any given time a RC module can be controlled by one and only one application.
+One simple resource allocation process can be at any given time a RC module can be controlled by one and only one application.
 For example, if a climate control module is allocated to application ONE, any other applications will get rejected if they try to change the climate control settings.
 The climate control resource is freed when application ONE exits or disconnects.
 Until climate control resource gets free, no other application can perform climate control actions.
 RC resource allocation is first come, first serve.

 By default SDL-RC allows RC application to use remote control feature.
 However, the driver can disable the feature via HMI by sending OnReverseAppsAllowing(false) message to SDL.

+SDL policy already supports the function group that configures which application can access which RPC and which vehicle data, such as gps, deviceStatus, tirePressure, fuelLevel and so on.
+Similarly, SDL policy shall support the configuration on which application can access which type(s) of remote control resource in vehicle.
+For example, some applications can only control radio, some applications can only control climate, some applications can control both radio and climate.
+SDL shall check the policy configurations regarding which type(s) of remote control module can be accessed by a RC application.

 Please see attached documents for detailed design of existing implementation.
 [HMI Guideline](../assets/proposals/0065-remote-control/0065_SDLRC_HMI_Guidelines_v1.1.pdf) and [Mobile API Guideline](../assets/proposals/0065-remote-control/0065_SDLRC_Mobile_API_Guidelines_v1.0.pdf)